DexteR-mask/Crypto-Differ/README.md

 Crypto-Differ uses the data from the local apis of Binance,WazirX,BitBns and does some computation and finds out how we can  carry out an Arbitrage.

+## Terminology :
-NAME: Name of the Cryptocurrency
+* NAME: Name of the Cryptocurrency

-Bit-Fee: Bitbns Withdrawal Fees in Cryptocurrency
+* Bit-Fee: Bitbns Withdrawal Fees in Cryptocurrency

-Bit-Price: Bitbns Cryptocurrency  price in INR
+* Bit-Price: Bitbns Cryptocurrency  price in INR

 B-FeeINR :	Bitbns Withdrawal Fees in INR